minkymorgan/deap-er/docs/source/tutorials/creating_individuals.rst

 This tutorial introduces the fundamental concepts of the **fitness**, **individual** and **population** objects and how they relate with each other.
-We will explore the the usage of the :mod:`~deap_er.creator` and the :mod:`~deap_er.base` modules to implement these fundamental concepts.
+We will explore the the usage of the :mod:`~deap_er.creator` and the :mod:`~deap_er.base` modules, which are used to create and initialize these objects.

 .. raw:: html